 Strangely enough, the rodeo bug bit me on September 11, 1981 (during my senior year) but I didn't act on it until early November, 1985 when I got aboard my first bareback bronc after having asked numerous questions at some rodeos I went to.
 As a kid, I never really cared about western things, but I somehow knew my life would eventually change this direction.
 I knew I wanted to try this event badly enough that I had already bought the equipment.
 I'd learn what pain and hospitals were about, and the aggravation of dealing with less-than-patient doctor's office assistants.
 After numerous bumps, bruises, and a few broken bones later (maybe 75-80 head of stock), I finally hung up the spurs in '98, getting nowhere in saddle bronc.
 This doesn't mean I won't deal with a challenging horse though as I still enjoy horseback riding immensely!
 There are limitations each of us have to learn over the years.
 Fortunately, through all this, I can still safely climb wind turbines.
-My shoulders sometimes ache from the repeated motions of the cranking open of parts aisles during my role as Parts Clerk, and I wasn't alone with that complaint.
+My shoulders sometimes ached from the repeated motions of the cranking open of parts aisles during my role as Parts Clerk, and I wasn't alone with that complaint.
 There are some cowboys whom I competed decades ago that couldn't climb or perform the turbine work I did recently if they wanted to choose the occupation.
 I truly feel for these contestants as there are not many who would take the chances a cowboy does.
 Not many do well in this challenging sport, but few give the degree of independence these rough stock competitors enjoy.
 These experiences were priceless and they grew me up.
 I began to stand up to others who had bullied me and I began to no longer think on the staunchly liberal, passive, and generally laissez-faire basis I used to.
 Because I suffered a severe arm injury that ended my bareback bronc career in April, 1994 - I finally dived into my first personal computer to give my fingers and lower arm the needed exercise to work and heal.
 Where I lived in Russellville, AR, the internet dialups came to town the next year.
 My computer skills eventually lead to the luck of the draw in winning a scholarship on my 35th birthday.
 That moved me from Fort Smith back to Little Rock, back to my family, and back to the classroom.
 I graduated with two industry certifications in 1999 and 2001 respectively, but was too late to be employed in high-tech because the internet tech bubble popped!
 I stayed in broadcasting, switching to Clear Channel's TV division in late 2001 after spending the summer working throughout the FM dial as a traffic reporter.
 By far, that earned me the most fame of my broadcast career, far more than KSSN or "The Duck" gave me.
 To this day, I still build, maintain and repair my own computers and sometimes a computer belonging to someone else.
 Too bad there wasn't enough business to make a living, but I had a few residential and business clients in both the River Valley region and central Arkansas.
 Since I mentioned "ham" or amateur radio earlier, this hobby I enjoy today under callsign NN5NN has led to numerous acquaintances and friendships I'd never had gotten otherwise.
 It helped me attain the office of president of the statewide non-profit Arkansas Repeater Council in 2002.
 This doesn't mean I'm perfect by any means.
 I've had my issues with two different clubs over entirely different circumstances and decades ago I got into a rather nasty exchange on 40 meters using morse code in the General CW portion no less!
 I use the hobby far, far less nowdays and cite so much cell phone usage with the internet as the culprits.
 Having the skills of this type of hobby are nonetheless powerful in case of a real emergency when the cell systems go out.
-I plan on donating my repeater system in Stone County during 2014 as I do not intend on residing again in Arkansas.
+Essentially, I've donated whatever repeater equipment I had in Arkansas, still sited at Fox.

 I continue seeking out the right woman for me, and I'll remain patient.
 In my past, I was extremely careful not to derail my plans with unplanned preg... you know!
 Many swear that "life doesn't wait", but I answer "So what?
 If it's meant to be, it will!"
 I remain very strong-willed on that point to where it aggravates some people very dear to me, yet I see the hidden jealousy and agenda a few strongly harbor!
 I am a straight, never married and eligible bachelor with a specific set of "must haves" I'm after in a woman.
 Not many, but there are a few I won't compromise on, and there will be much we have to discuss together.
 To potential matchmakers trying to hook me up; Please don't ask for these specifics unless I already know you.
-Rest assured I won't use eHarmony as the good Doctor who runs it simply doesn't "get it!"
+Rest assured I won't use eHarmony as the good Doctor who ran it simply never "got it!"

 Many outside the college have asked "Why wind turbines, Mark?
-Ain't you a bit old for this?" and I quickly reply "No!" because I learned and worked safely in the industry.
+Aren't you a bit old for this?" and I quickly reply "No!" because I learned and worked safely in the industry.
 Even if I don't continue as a full-time turbine tech, there is much that can be done by older workers, especially those with no serious vice issues, drinking and drugs in particular.
 If you climb, seriously consider staying away from smoking and refrain from heavy turbine work if cardiac problems have plagued you.
 It is strenuous to make a climb if you aren't in shape, so regular exercise is recommended for prospective students as all students in the Iowa Lakes Community College program are expected to climb.
 I have climbed taller broadcast towers in the past because I had considered that career back in the 90's, so the fear of height isn't much a factor to me except what I didn't understand when I had started my wind career.
 Workers in wind will often work in confined spaces in the nacelle or hub areas so claustrophobic people need not apply, unless you seek to overcome such fears.
 Fortunately, safety is strongly emphasized throughout the wind energy industry (Hint!
 Do NOT forget this if you are to be interviewed for any turbine tech position.
 Safety is SO, SO, SO IMPORTANT!)
 Even what a student learns through this program, they will be retrained either during an internship or after gaining regular employment.
 There are many turbine manufacturers, so a technician should be prepared to learn all the time if they work for different companies.
-Some work on specific types such as General Electric (their 1.5Mw turbines are ubiquitous throughout North America) but the Chinese are giving significant competition.
+Some work on specific types such as General Electric (their 1.5Mw turbines and greater are ubiquitous throughout North America).

 Some have asked if I have any future plans for another broadcasting gig.
 I seriously doubt it for many reasons, but I may give a stab at an internet streaming operation in the future where a broadcast license or usage of gigantic amounts of electricity aren't required.
 I will do a cross-media outreach and attempt to negotiate if I go through with this later.
 Of course, I don't want to say too much right now as any implementation remains several years, maybe a decade away!
 There is a strong possibility I may never pursue broadcasting again.
 For now, its a very, very lean industry - thanks to consolidation and the '08 financial crisis.
 At least until 2015, with exception of political races, I expect trying times for most broadcasters to continue.
 I keep in touch with a few who I've known for years.